 Resumes come in different styles and formats.
 And there are many right ways and many wrong ways to write a resume.
-The TSTC Career Services offices recommend the following for building a strong resume.
+The Texas State Technical College (TSTC) Career Services offices recommend the following for building a strong resume.

-Your contact information should be at the very top of your resume so that employers will know who's resume they're looking at and how to contact you.
+Your contact information should be at the very top of your resume so that employers will know whose resume they're looking at and how to contact you.